paspheeris/portfolio/README.md

 # Live Sites
-*Please note that the Heroku sites take a moment to spin up from sleep.
+*Please note that the Heroku dynos take a moment to spin up from sleep.
 Refresh once loaded for an accurate representation of load time.*

 * Nightlife App
   * Site: https://secure-hollows-42406.herokuapp.com/